psidnell/ofexport/README.txt

 TODO:
 -----
+- Make days.py more useful to people who aren't me.
 - Decode note xml, may not be simple (are attachments uuencoded in them?).
 - Add more help for any unfortunate soul who tries to use this.